Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/Delta_Key/Readme.md

 ###### And Banks are not time

 ###### But I do have a timed deposit.
 But in NO WAY is it connected to me.

-#### Shut that snot faced, little fucker up.
-Give him a cartoon, and jazz up the politics.
-Where are your jazz hands " come on !".
 ###### Today I was Sanchessed #Metoo